Philadelphia in Loudon County, Tennessee — The American South (East South Central)

 Location.
 35° 40.769′ N, 84° 24.143′ W. Marker is in Philadelphia, Tennessee, in Loudon County.
 Marker is at the intersection of Church Street and Jaynes Street, on the right when traveling south on Church Street.
 The marker is located on the grounds of the Philadelphia United Methodist Church.
 Touch for map.
 Marker is at or near this postal address: 408 Church Street, Philadelphia TN 37846, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Affair at Philadelphia (approx. 0.2 miles away); Tennessee Meiji Gakuin High School 1989-2007 (approx. 5.6 miles away); Loudon County Courthouse (approx. 5.7 miles away); Sgt.
-Mitchell W. Stout (approx. 5.7 miles away); The Tennessee Overhill Experience (approx. 6½ miles away); Sweetwater Depot (approx. 6½ miles away); Longstreet Encampment (approx. 6.7 miles away); Loudon Railroad Bridge (approx. 7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Affair at Philadelphia (approx. 0.2 miles away); Dunbar Rosenwald School (approx. 5.4 miles away); Tennessee Meiji Gakuin High School 1989-2007 (approx. 5.6 miles away); Loudon County Courthouse (approx. 5.7 miles away); Sgt.
+Mitchell W. Stout (approx. 5.7 miles away); T M I Academy (approx. 5.7 miles away); Loudon County Confederate Memorial (approx. 5.7 miles away); Longstreet's Crossing (approx. 5.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 16, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 735 times since then and 38 times this year.
+It was originally submitted on October 16, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 1,078 times since then and 37 times this year.
 Last updated on April 7, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3, 4. submitted on October 16, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.